liznyamu/selenium-tdd-framework/README.md

     - ie hardcoded `baseUrl, username and password`
   - use the singleton config loader class `utils.ConfigLoader` where the constructor is private

+- **Support Multiple Environments**
+  - executes tests on staging/QA, or dev/local or UAT or production environments without changing the automation code
+  -

 ## Bad Practices